bhasling/bhasling.github.io/_pages/about.md

 I am working in Hydrogology related software engineering in the Maxwell lab in the Civil Engineering department at Princeton working with large CPU/GPU clusters and pedabytes of data.

-Recently I have been working mostly in python, javascript, shell scripts and CI/CD with Jenkins and GitHub actions.
+Recently I have been working mostly in python, javascript, react, shell scripts and CI/CD with Jenkins and GitHub actions.
 I also do maintenance with software in C/C++ and Fortran.